-I recently saw a post covering proper behavior for your first yoga session, and decided that it would be wise to write a post on proper etiquette for men to keep in mind for their first trip to a studio.
-Here I list 5 guidelines to help ensure that you get the most of your yoga experience.
+I recently saw a post covering proper behavior for your first yoga class session, and decided that it would be wise to write a post on proper etiquette for men to keep in mind for their first trip to a studio.
+Here I list 6 guidelines to help ensure that you get the most of your yoga experience.

 I’m not saying that frequenting yoga studios is not a good way to make friends.
 However, I would strongly advise against asking the girl next to you for her number while you’re demonstrating how good your Warrior 2 is.
 The best way to make friends at yoga studios is by communicating with people through an attitude that is sexually non-threatening.
 Establish right from the get-go that you are there to practice yoga, and not to pick up girls, and you won’t be known as the creeper.